 Every day the world is evolving, and businesses must take steps in the right direction in order to meet their own needs, without compromising the ability of future generations to meet theirs.
 This is called sustainability.
-The pursuit of global environmental sustainability has been a great challenge over the years, in 2020, however, we are seeing many companies show a marked increase in their efforts to promote this.
+In the last decade, the pursuit of global environmental sustainability has been a great challenge, however, in the last two years, we have seen many companies show a marked increase in their efforts to promote this.

 Coca-Cola in the Netherlands and Norway will be shifting their new virgin oil-based plastic to bottles made from 100% recycled plastic (rPET).
 This initiative will sizably reduce the annual carbon footprint of its plastic bottles.